 - In Calhoun and Gordon County as a whole, the relationship between the local area foreclosure market and existing LIHTC supply is not crystal clear.
-However, at the time of the survey, the existing LIHTC elderly properties located within the PMA were 100% occupied. - Note: Recent anecdotal news information points to the fact that the majority of the foreclosed properties were occupied by first time buyers or move-up buyers, of which the majority were younger households, still in the job market, (at the time) versus elderly homeowners.
-The recent recession and current slow recovery magnified the foreclosure problem and negatively impacted young to middle age homeowners more so than the elderly. - With regard to the elderly desiring to sell a home in a market with many foreclosed properties they have the upper hand in terms of pricing power.
+However, at the time of the survey, the existing LIHTC elderly properties located within the PMA were 100% occupied. - Note: While the economic situation in the US as a result of the COVID-19 pandemic may result in an increase in foreclosures, at this time, it is not possible to forecast the specific effect it will have on demand for LIHTC apartments in the near term.
+However, given the historic low foreclosure rates in the Calhoun area, it is reasonable to assume that foreclosures will have little effect on demand and occupancy in LIHTC properties. - With regard to the elderly desiring to sell a home in a market with many foreclosed properties they have the upper hand in terms of pricing power.
 Many purchased their homes decades ago at far lower prices than today and many own homes outright.
 Also, many transfer home ownership rights to heirs versus selling outright.